EPA-WG/custom-element-dist/src/material/theme/README.md

 <button style="background-color:#0074e9;color:white">pressed</button>

-3. Interleaving and elevation should not be drastically different and should NOT cross the brightness level which would trigger the content text color.
+3. Interleaving and elevation should not be drastically different and should NOT cross the brightness level which would trigger the change of content text color.

 Example of colors sequence with shift by brightness or color wheel.